 Texas police detective killed, suspect later found dead

 Little Elm Police Chief Rodney Harrison says Walker died Tuesday, Jan.
 17, 2017, at a Denton hospital hours after being shot whil... .
 Officers stand outside the emergency room at the Denton Regional Medical Hospital after a police detective, who was shot while responding to a report of an armed man outside a house, was taken to the...
-LITTLE ELM, Texas - A police detective was shot and killed outside a suburban Dallas home by a gunman who then held officers at bay for hours before being found dead inside.
+The Army says it's planning to study the potential environmental impact of routing the $3.8 billion Dakota Access pipeline under the Missouri River in North Dakota, although a judge could stall the study.

 Add your comments below